 A MTA is a research contract between a provider and recipient for the transfer of materials in which the recipient agrees to abide by a set of restrictions set forth by the provider.

-The purpose of this agreement is for sending or receiving a research material with an external entity.
-With academic institutions, we can often times utilize the Uniform Biological Material Transfer Agreement (UBMTA) developed by the National Institutes of Health (NIH).
-It is important for Wright State researchers to contact us before sending out any material so that not only we can protect any intellectual property we have in the materials, we also make sure the receiving party is held responsible for what they do with the materials.
-In addition, we recommend you contacting Environmental Health and Safety before sending out any materials regarding any compliance you need to follow in sending out materials from the University.
+The purpose of this agreement is for sending research material to, or receiving research material from, an external entity.
+With academic institutions, we typically utilize the Uniform Biological Material Transfer Agreement (UBMTA) developed by the National Institutes of Health (NIH).
+It is important for Wright State researchers to contact us before sending out any material so that we can protect any intellectual property in the material and the receiving party is held responsible for what they do with the materials.
+In addition, Environmental Health and Safety should be contacted before sending out any materials regarding compliance needed to be followed in sending out materials from the University.

 Sponsored Research Agreements (SRA)